DirkSchaefer/brang/docs/architecture.md

 # Architecture

 ## Functional Requirements
-The user can use the admin.py CMD line tool to add, list and remove sites.
+The user can administrate Brang using a CMD line tool to add, list and remove sites.
 ![alt text](images/use_case_diagram_human.png)

 The sites are observed by Brang in a regular fashion and an e-mail is